jonathanvx/mysql_perf_audit/README.md

 ### Are you doing something funny on my DB server?
 O_o

-Well, you can see exactly what I will do on your DB server by going over thie bash script.
+Well, you can see exactly what I will do on your DB server by going over this bash script.

 Originally, the idea of this script was to have it run on DB servers that I do not have access to, by the system administrator and afterwards, emailed back the reports from the script.
 But it is very likely, that for DB servers that I do have access to, I will run this script in its exact form or similar commands found in the script.